Introduction

 Time Taken: 2-3 hour trek and 20-30 minute walk.

-Highlights: glacial views of the river and panoramic views of Bandarpoonch peak.
+Highlights: Glacial views of the river and panoramic views of Bandarpoonch peak.

 Barkot Viewpoint: A Charming Town